Q1CHENL/asciit/README.md

 ![UI](assets/ascii.png)

-## Note
+## Notice

-- size of vertical table: 49x30
+- Size of vertical table: 77 x 36
-- size of horizontal table: 97x20
+- Size of horizontal table: 153 x 20

-You may need to adjust your terminal window size to view the entire vertical table or to ensure correct display of the horizontal one.
+You may need to adjust your terminal window size to view the entire vertical table or ensure the correct horizontal display.